How to Oktoberfest Like You Know What You’re Doing: A First Timer’s Guide

 Held on the expansive meadow in front of the city gates on October 17th, the first Oktoberfest gathering commenced.
 To honor the new Queen, the meadows where Oktoberfest is still held today was thereafter named Theresienwiese.
 Today, locals simply call it “Wies’n.”

 To celebrate the anniversary of the couple, another public gathering was held at Theresienwiese the following year.
 The festivities continued year after year and by 1896, beer stands were replaced by tents, horse races were replaced by fairgrounds and the Oktoberfest we know today began to take shape.

 Let’s Begin: First Timer’s Guide to Oktoberfest

 Fast forward to the year 2016 where my Oktoberfest story began.
 I was in the midst of a 3 month, solo Europe backpacking trip when I realized I booked Oktoberfest accommodations for the wrong weekend.

 TIP #1: THE DATES FOR OKTOBERFEST CHANGE EVERY YEAR.

 Don’t be like me, make sure you’re looking at the current years dates.
 And no, Oktoberfest does not start in October.
 To make the festivities more comfortable for attendees, the gathering was moved to September’s milder temperatures.

-Thanks to some travel friends I had met in Prague a couple weeks prior who took me under their wing (and their Airbnb), my Oktoberfest extravaganza was saved.
+My Oktoberfest extravaganza was saved thanks to some travel friends I had met in Prague a couple weeks prior who took me under their wing (and their Airbnb).